 RCA is the most basic way to connect your TV to an external audio system.
 RCA cables are those red and white or red, white and yellow cables.
 They are sometimes called phono jacks.
 This type of connection is for older amplifiers.
 Both devices must however support the use of RCA cables.

 RCA connection outputs send a two-channel stereo output from the TV to the amplifier.

 How To Connect Your Smart TV To Your Amplifier Using Audio Cable (Analogue Cable) Step By Step

 Check for Availability of the following: Analog Audio cable (for Analog Audio, 3.5mm-plug stereo mini-jack, Audio (R) INPUT, Audio (L) INPUT, Audio (R) OUTPUT, Audio (L) OUTPUT, Audio OUT/Headphone OUTPUT.

 Now you can use straight RCA cables that have the RCA plugs on both ends or you can use 3.5mm to RCA cables as most TVs will have a 3.5 mm port (regular headphone port).
-3.5 mm jacks are aos known as a 1/8 stereo jack.
+3.5 mm jacks are also known as 1/8 stereo jacks.

 Step Two: Connect The RCA Cable